 For many of our courses you’ll have a wide range of optional modules to choose from – those listed in this example structure are just a selection of those available.
 The opportunity to take optional modules will depend on the number of core modules within any year of the course.
 In many instances, the flexibility to take optional modules increases as you progress through the course.

 Our Programme Specification gives more detail about the structure available to our current first-year students, including details of all optional modules.

 What are the legal consequences of contract failure?
 How do you calculate damages?
 Examine key aspects of contract law.
 Identify legal issues in simulated case studies and learn to construct legal arguments.
 Apply legal principles and precedent cases to resolve simulated legal problems.
 Build the numerical skills to calculate damages.

-You’ll be introduced to the fundamentals of the UK constitution and the foundations of judicial review, and will explore: the nature of the constitution; the structure of governmental power; the sources of constitutional rules; and the fundamental principles underpinning the UK constitution.
-You’ll also consider the functions of the three branches of government (executive, legislative and judicial) and how they are accountable, and will examine the framework for protection of human rights in the UK, and will be introduced to the grounds of judicial review.
+This module introduces the fundamentals of the UK constitution and the foundations of judicial review.
+The module explores: the nature of the constitution; the structure of governmental power; the sources of constitutional rules; and the fundamental principles underpinning the UK constitution.
+The module considers the functions of the three branches of government (executive, legislative and judicial) and how they are accountable.
+The module examines the framework for protection of human rights in the UK and introduces the grounds of judicial review.

 How effective is criminal law?
 How do you break down a criminal law statute to its component parts?
 And how do you then interpret it?
 Understand criminal law in England and Wales.
 Read and critically analyse judicial decisions.
 Assess and answer factual problems, raising issues of criminal liability.